ptsteadman/notebook/stories/summer-of-entropy.md

-It had taken Chris a few semesters of college to realize that the girls who talked to him at parties were usually of a certain type: Jewish, from New York or Long Island, and usually wealthy.
+It had taken Chris a few semesters of college to realize that the girls who talked to him at parties were usually of a certain type: Jewish, from New York or Long Island, usually wealthy.

 "I grew up in a Hasidic family, but now I'm estranged," said Elkie.